omidarmat/webDevNotes/JavaScript/javascript-theory.md

 console.log(name.join(" ")); // Mr. Omid Armat
 ```

 **`.padStart()` and `.padEnd()`:** padding means to add a number of characters to a string until the final string has a desired length.
-This methods add some characters to the beginning/end of any given string.
+These methods add some characters to the beginning/end of any given string.

 - Accepts two arguments: first, the desired length of the returned string.
 Second, the character that should be added until reaching the desired number of characters.
 - Returns a new string.